tcp-sensei/TheCartPress/readme.txt

  * See utilities.
  * See author.
  * See custom areas.
-* Use custom and configurable loops also in shortcode generator and widgets.
+* Use custom and configurable loops, also in shortcode generator and widgets.

 = Full Catalog Browsing Offering =